Anodynous/stenogotchi/README.md

 - [x] Full installation guide for Plover and Stenogotchi using DietPi as base image
 - [x] Dictionary lookup using eINK screen
 - [x] Decrease steno latency
+- [x] Improved web UI, including buttonSHIM functionality
 - [ ] Plover chords for triggering Stenogotchi actions
 - [ ] Dictionary additions using eINK screen
 - [ ] Document configuration options and buttonSHIM functionality
 - [ ] Clean up and optimize code, fix bugs and add test suite
 - [ ] Expand Stenogotchi statuses, reactions and mood indicators
 - [ ] On-the-fly updating and reloading of Plover dictionaries
-- [ ] Improved web-ui, including buttonSHIM functionality
 - [ ] Simple AI for shaping personality of the Stenogotchi
 - [ ] Proper usage and configuration documentation
 - [ ] Support for other eINK display modules